 With the aid of CFD simulations, PMV and PPD can be computed as a field and visualized in post-processing, allowing the designer to identify potential design flaws and improvements necessary for compliance with EN 15251 and other thermal comfort standards.
 This type of information gives a powerful overview of the design’s performance as a whole, making it easy to compare multiple design configurations, accurately evaluating the impact of different modifications.

-Consider the above example of an HVAC system of a large theatre room.
+Consider the above example of an HVAC system for a large theatre room.
 In this design, the inlets are placed on top and no diffusers are used.
 If we aim for building category II (normal expectation), then we should keep the PPD under 10% and the PMV between -0.5 and 0.5.
 With that in mind, it becomes evident that this design has critical flaws.
 They are clearly revealed in the post-processing images of the CFD simulation results below, showing the PPD and PMV for the original design.

 There are various design modifications which could potentially improve the thermal comfort of the occupants of this theatre room.
-Before the emergence engineering simulation technology, HVAC design engineers had to base their design decisions on rules-of-thumb, experience or intuition alone.
+Before the emergence of engineering simulation technology, HVAC design engineers had to base their design decisions on rules-of-thumb, experience, or intuition alone.
 But this approach does not guarantee reliable results and leads to additional costs caused by unforeseen design flaws.

-To see how you can validate your HVAC system design with the help of CFD simulation, watch the recording of this free webinar, in which SimScale’s CEO David Heiny performs a live demonstration of the cloud-based platform:
+To see how you can validate your HVAC system design with the help of CFD simulation, watch the recording of this free webinar, in which SimScale’s CEO, David Heiny, performs a live demonstration of the cloud-based platform:

 Whatever HVAC design solution you have, you are only a few hours or even minutes away from virtually testing it and predicting its performance.
-All you need is a simple PC or laptop and an Internet connection.
+All you need is a standard PC or laptop and an Internet connection.
 In addition, if you want to read more about how CFD simulation helps engineers and architects improve building performance, download this free white paper.